alisshamac/Lysol-Mini-Shooting-Game/README.md

 ## Gameplay Overview

 1. Play as a Lysol Spray Can
-   Navigate the screen to dodge germs and automatically spray disinfectant upward to eliminate enemies.
+   Use the arrow keys to move and press the space bar to shoot disinfectant sprays upward and eliminate germs.

 2. Enemy Waves
    Standard germs enter from the right side of the screen and must be sprayed away before they reach the player.